DraftKings Promo Code: Land Up to $300 in Bonus Bets for July 4 Odds

 New customers can register for an account with the DraftKings promo code to qualify for a Bet $5, Get $150 in bonus bets welcome offer for MLB odds, Copa America and Wimbledon betting markets.
 Players in some states (IA, IL, LA, MI, NC, NJ, OH, PA, VT and WY) can opt to increase this welcome offer with a Bet $10, Get $200 or Bet $50, Get $300 in bonus bets welcome bonus.

-Take advantage of one of the best sportsbook promos by claiming this welcome offer and placing a qualifying cash wager on any of DraftKings' extensive betting markets, including Under 2.5 Total Goals between Argentina vs. Ecuador in Copa America on Thursday night.
+Take advantage of one of the best sportsbook promos by claiming this welcome offer and placing a qualifying cash wager on any of DraftKings' extensive betting markets.

 New players can also explore one of the best MLB betting sites and place a qualifying cash wager or bonus bet on Aaron Judge's home run odds in the player props market.
-Or, stick with moneyline odds by backing the Philadelphia Phillies on the road against the Chicago Cubs.
+Or, stick with moneyline odds by backing the Philadelphia Phillies against the Atlanta Braves.

 Click on the "BET NOW" sign-up link above to register a new account and use the DraftKings promo code to qualify for this Bet $5, Get $150 (or more depending on the state) welcome offer available on one of the top sports betting sites in the marketplace.